-Applicants are admitted to the Associate Degree nursing program annually in the fall on the Childersburg Campus.
-Applicants are admitted to the Practical Nursing program in the fall on the Alex City Campus and in the summer on the Childersburg Campus, with an option of attendance on either the Alex City or Childersburg campus.
-LPN to RN Mobility students are admitted in the spring or summer on the Childersburg Campus depending on whether or not the LPN has to take NUR 200.
+Applicants are admitted to the nursing program annually in the fall on the Childersburg and Alexander City Campuses.
+LPN to RN Mobility students are admitted in the summer or fall depending on whether or not the LPN has to take NUR 209.
 Applicants should consult an academic advisor well ahead of the date they plan to apply for admission to the nursing program to allow time to meet the admission requirements.

-NOTE: The admission procedures and criteria are subject to revisions at the state level.
+The admission procedures and criteria are subject to revisions at the state level.
 Any revised admission procedures and criteria will be available on the College website (www.cacc.edu).
 All applicants are advised to regularly check the College website for any updates to the admission procedures and criteria.